-Calculations and Statistics: Heart rate and oxygen consumption from each stage of the aerobic fitness assessment were used to develop an individual heart rate / oxygen consumption regression equation for each subject (11).
+Calculations and Statistics: All statistical analyses were performed using statistical software (SigmaStat 4.0, Systat Software Inc, Chicago, IL, USA).
+Heart rate and oxygen consumption from each 20 second averaging interval of the aerobic fitness assessment were used to develop an individual HR / VO2 regression equation for each subject (11) using simple linear correlation This HR/VO2 regression equation was then used to estimate oxygen consumption based upon the recorded average heart rate during each game of paintball.
 Using the resting and maximal heart rate values obtained during the aerobic fitness assessment, the average heart rates during paintball play, and the Karvonen equation (18), percentage of heart rate reserve (HRR) during paintball was calculated.
+The average heart rates from each game of paintball for all subjects, as well as the correpdonding VO2 and HRR, were used to cacluate the overall means and standard deviations used throughout this manuscript.
 Accelerometry counts per minute and heart rate were used to develop a measurement of individual physical activity intensity (19).
-These measurements of physical activity and intensity were used to calculate mean and standard deviations for heart rate, accelerometry counts per minutes, and estimated oxygen consumption for paintball game play and time between game play.
-The total minutes of low, moderate, and vigorous physical activity (from accelerometry) were also determined for each subject with overall means and standard deviations being
+These measurements of physical activity and intensity were used to calculate mean and standard deviations for heart rate, accelerometry counts per minute, and estimated oxygen consumption for paintball game play and time between game play.
+The total minutes of low, moderate, and vigorous physical activity (from accelerometry) were also determined for each subject with overall means and standard deviations being calculated.
+Throughout this manuscript, data are reported as means ± standard deviation.

-Stats description?

 Results.

 Paintball Game Play: Over the course of 4.5 h of data collection, the participants played seven games of paintball.
 Each game had a 20 minute time limit, but players were eliminated from play if they were hit before the time limit.
 Furthermore, if the game objective was attained (e.g. eliminating all players on the opposing team) the game ended before the time limit expired.
-The participants were engaged in paintball game play for 80.6 ± 10.0 minutes during the 4.5 h time of data collection.
+The participants were engaged in paintball game play for 80.6 ± 10.0 minutes during the 4.5 h of data collection.
 The average time of game play for the participants was 11.5 ± 1.4 minutes per game.

 Accelerometry Based Physical Activity: Over the course of 4.5 h, the participants accrued 141.80 ± 24.29 minutes of moderate intensity and 6.10 ± 4.58 minutes of vigorous intensity physical activity.
 During the 80.6 ± 10.0 minutes of game time, participants accrued 63.2 ± 15.6 minutes of moderate intensity and 2.6 ± 2.8 minutes of vigorous intensity physical activity.

-Heart Rate Based Physical Activity: Heart rates during paintball game play were 129.60 ± 6.60 beats●min-1, which correspond to 67.9 ± 6.8% of the laboratory measured maximal heart rates and 47.1 ± 9.3% of heart rate reserve (HRR).
-These heart rates equated to oxygen consumptions of 18.18 ± 5.02 ml●kg-1●min-1, or 39.9 ± 12.9% of the VO2max measured in the laboratory.
+Heart Rate Based Physical Activity: The individual HR/VO2 regression equations developed from to VO2max testing resulted in correlation coeffeicents of 0.96 ± 0.03.
+Heart rates during paintball game play were 129.60 ± 6.60 beats●min-1, which correspond to 67.9 ± 6.8% of the laboratory measured maximal heart rates and 47.1 ± 9.3% of heart rate reserve (HRR).
+These heart rates equated to an oxygen consumption of 18.18 ± 5.02 ml●kg-1●min-1, or 39.9 ± 12.9% of the VO2max measured in the laboratory.

 Discussion.